rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 As in the [previous tutorial][previous-tutorial] we have defined the Chain ID of Polygon's Mumbai Testnet, which we will be using to run the example.
 As previously mentioned, to deploy you contract, you will need some [Testnet Matic][mumbai].

-Next, we create some defaults for the states of both the `sale` and the `redeemable` (standard erc20 config) to be used in the deployment of our contract.
-You can check over the [docs for the smart contract][docs] for extra details about the inputs with which you can experiment.
+Next, we create some defaults for the states of both the `saleState` and the `redeemableState` (standard erc20 config) to be used in the deployment of our contract.
+You can check over the [docs for the smart contract][docs] for extra details about the inputs, with which you can experiment.

 ### Add the Connection

-Within our `try` block, we will now add the most basic code possible for connecting to your browser wallet, in a production environment, you will want to add proper handling for other scenarios such as switching networks:
+Within our `try` block, we will now add the most basic code possible for connecting to your [browser wallet][metamask-tutorial], in a production environment, you will want to add proper handling for other scenarios such as switching networks:

 ```
 const {ethereum} = window;